gaohannk/fansite-analytics-challenge/README.md

 ### Feature 4:
 Detect patterns of three failed login attempts from the same IP address over 20 seconds so that all further attempts to the site can be blocked for 5 minutes.
 Log those possible security breaches.

+### Feature 5:
+List the top 10 congested (or most bandwidth consumed) 60-minute periods

+### Feature 6:
+List the top 10 busiest 60-miutes periods for each top 10 resources accquired in feature 3.

 ### Other considerations and optional features
 It's critical that these features don't take too long to run.
 For example, if it took too long to detect three failed login attempts, further traffic from the same IP address couldn’t be blocked immediately, and that would present a security breach.